tomsail/telemac-conda/README.md

 This package provides an operational working environment of openTELEMAC including:
 * all the python scripts included in the path
-* all the TELEMAC binaries precompiled
+* all the TELEMAC binaries precompiled dynamically (with working API)

 First release (current):
 * minimal version necessary for the latest openTELEMAC version **v8p4**